kevinnivekkevin/3204_coursework_1/README.md

   - Folders will be recursively traversed to find files to encrypt.
   - All files found will be encrypted with the public key.
   - All encrypted files will have a new extension `.r4ns0m3`.
+- After the ransomware has completed running, the original home page for the **Confluence** will be replaced with a defaced home page located at `attack/impact/login.vm`

 #### Automation Script
 ```console